stevemckinney/iamsteve/content/blog/0174-about-version-8.md

 title: About version 8
 date: 2023-12-23T10:13:38.269Z
 lastmod: 2023-12-23T10:13:38.269Z
 summary: Design and development decisions for the 8th version of this website.
-New design, using Next.js App Router and Tailwind.
+New design, using Next.js App Router and fully in on Tailwind.
 metadesc: Design and development decisions for the 8th version of this website.
-New design, using Next.js App Router and Tailwind.
+New design, using Next.js App Router and fully in on Tailwind.
 theme: #e9f5f5
 tags: []
 categories: ['Website']